Data protection and privacy

 We will respond to your request within one calendar month.

 We need to demonstrate that we are holding your personal information securely, using it for lawful purposes, and only keeping it for as long as necessary.
 We do this by maintaining a Retention Schedule and Record of Processing Activities.

 These documents can be made available on request (redactions of personal or sensitive data may be applied).
 If you would like a copy, please contact the Data Protection Officer.

 Tunbridge Wells Borough Council automatically obtains information relating to the time of your visit to the website and the pages you view.
 This information is used to make the website more useful to visitors.
-For further information please see privacy and cookies page.
+For more information please see our privacy and cookies page.

 Data Matching and the National Fraud Initiative

 Tunbridge Wells Borough Council is required by law to protect the public funds we administer.
 We may share information provided to us with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 Tunbridge Wells Borough Council uses data matching in a range of ways to help prevent and eliminate fraud.

 We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.
 You can view details of the data sets by following the link.